rstacruz/remount/README.md

 })
 ```

-:tada: You can then use it in your HTML, or even in your other React components!
+🎉 You can then use it in your HTML, or even in your other React components!

 ```html
 <x-greeter props-json='{"name":"John"}'></x-greeter>